omaralsanea/Project-4-frontend/README.md

 ## 3) Front-End
 React was used for the creation of the front-end, including the following hooks: useState, useEffect, useRef and useContext.
 Axios was used for connecting the front-end requests to the back-end, and react-router-dom for the front-end routing.
 Below is a gif that shows navigation from the Home Page to the muscle Page.
-When a compound exercise like the Deadlift is clicked it shows the exercise description, the gif of the movement and also each of the different muscles that are targetted in the movement.
+When a compound exercise like the Deadlift is clicked it shows the exercise description, the gif of the movement and also each of the different muscles that are targeted in the movement.
 From here you can pick a particular muscle such as the calf which will take you to the Calf page where all the exercises (in contrast to the Deadlift) are isolation movements:

 ![ezgif-3-9571140a2a](https://user-images.githubusercontent.com/98101603/168935959-f6a1b124-26dc-42bf-9fff-c8861ac606f0.gif)